 - NORSOK Explosion proof ratings: - NEC class 1, division 1 - NEC class 1, division 2 - IEC 60079 zone 2, group IIA

-- Entire system, from frame to membranes, contains Parker parts, guaranteeing high-quality and reliability
+- The entire system, from frame to membranes, contains Parker parts, guaranteeing high-quality and reliability

 - Worldwide parts availability